-We’ve all been there: You’re having a great time at a friend’s dinner party when the conversation turns to investing.
+We’ve all been there: You’re having a great time at a friend’s cookout when the conversation turns to investing.

 You tune out and start checking your phone, or you excuse yourself to hit the ladies’ room.
 You feel like you don’t really understand investing enough to participate, and you don’t want to sound stupid in front of your friends.

-More than eight in 10 millennial women don’t invest, and three-quarters of them say it’s because they find investing confusing, according to a recent study by Stash.
+More than eight in 10 millennial women don’t invest, and three-quarters of us say it’s because we find investing confusing, according to a study by Stash.
 That means that women are missing out not only on dinner party conversations, but also on something way more important: The financial benefits of investments.

 While it may seem overwhelming, there’s nothing to fear when it comes to investing—or when it comes to talking about it.
 The sooner you get started, the less foreign the investing world will seem to you.
 “For a lot of women, it’s the experience, versus the education, that will give them the knowledge that they seek,” says Lynn Ballou, a Certified Financial Planner and regional director of EP Wealth Advisors in Lafayette, California.
 “Just start small, and don’t overthink it.”

 Here’s a guide to what those dinner party conversations mean, how they relate to your money and how you can—and should—jump in.

 Fixed income to equities

 What you might hear: I’m shifting more money from fixed income to equities.

 What it means: They’re moving their money from investments in bonds (fixed income) or portions of a company’s debt, to stocks (equities) or shares of individual companies.